yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 **If automation.py can't print the controls you see.
 Maybe the controls were built by DirectUI(or CustomControl), not UI Frameworks supplied by Microsoft.
-In order to support UIAutomation, a UI Framework must implement [UI Automation Provider](https://msdn.microsoft.com/en-us/library/windows/desktop/ee671597(v=vs.85).aspx).**
+In order to support UIAutomation, an UI Framework must implement [UI Automation Provider](https://msdn.microsoft.com/en-us/library/windows/desktop/ee671597(v=vs.85).aspx).**

 A Microsoft UI Automation provider is a software object that exposes an element of an application's UI so that accessibility client applications can retrieve information about the element and invoke its functionality.
 In general, each control or other distinct element in a UI has a provider.